 If you have not already commenced your induction proceed to Induction for New Employees to complete it now.

-Complete a Photo ID Card Request form and follow the instructions on the form.
-If room keys are needed, or after hours access to University buildings is necessary as part of your duties, complete the appropriate Key and Access Request form and obtain the authorisation required:
+If room keys are needed, or after-hours access to University buildings is necessary as part of your duties, complete the appropriate Key and Access Request form and obtain the authorisation required:

 Completing the forms and providing the documents requested as part of your Day 1 Corporate Induction, initiates the processes required for you to be paid.